I was provided press passes to the Bazodee movie premiere in exchange for my honest opinion.

 A state of confusion; a state of love

-Last week Soca lovers along with men and women within the film and Caribbean entertainment industry gathered at the Play Station Theater witnessing Caribbean history for Bazodee the movie premiere.
+Last week Soca lovers along with men and women within the film and Caribbean entertainment industry gathered at the Play Station Theater witnessing Caribbean history for the Bazodee movie premiere.
 Bazodee is a Bollywood-like Caribbean musical and the first movie released by Serafini Pictures and Machel Montano’s own Monk Pictures.
 As a first-generation Trinidadian-American, it was exciting to see people “like me” on the big screen.
-If you haven’t heard about this film, here are my five reasons everyone should support Bazodee the movie.
+If you haven’t heard about this film, here are my five reasons everyone should support and watch Bazodee the movie.

 It’s a Cute Film

 Bazodee is musical dramady about two people from different backgrounds finding love through a common interest: MUSIC.
 It will make you laugh, steups (kiss your teeth) or have ‘wha de jail is dis?’
 (OMG) moments, but the movie overall shows how music not only inspires but unifies people.

 Soca music (originally the SOul of CAlypso and according to Machel Montano, the SOund of the CAribbean) and a few Indian folk songs are played and sang throughout the film.
-The main character Lee (played by Machel) shows variety in his character’s musical style by playing the ukulele, African and Tassa drums.
-If you’re a soca fan, you will sing and wine to pretty much every tune.
+The main character Lee (played by Montano) shows variety in his character’s musical style by playing the ukulele, African and Tassa drums.
+If you’re a soca music fan, you will sing along (and wine) to pretty much every tune.

 It Exposes Viewers to Trinidadian Culture

 From the Red-Band maxi taxi and seeing familiar streets throughout the movie, I was hyped!
-Bazodee is set around Carnival, one of (if not the biggest) cultural celebrations in Trinidad and Tobago.
+Bazodee the movie is set around Trinidad Carnival, one of (if not the biggest) cultural celebrations in Trinidad and Tobago.
 The movie gives viewers a taste of j’ourvet, the streets of Port of Spain during Carnival time and the connection Trinidadians have to it’s African and Indian roots.

 It’s Caribbean Made

 Bazodee is not a Caribbean-like film featuring actors with bad accents saying “mon” after every sentence.
-It was written by Claie Ince, a Barbadian, filmed in Trinidad and Tobago.
+It was written by Claie Ince, a Barbadian, and filmed in Trinidad and Tobago.
 Filming and production of the movie provided work for locals to be extras and crew members bringing a source of income.